thestrongest9/bullet_hell_visualizer/README.md

 Conditionally Solvable Shmup Level Generation
 ============

-# Conditional Shmup Level Generator
+## What is this?

-Simulation Environment for creating *Conditionally Solvable Bullet Hell Levels*.
+This is a simulation environment for creating *Conditionally Solvable Bullet Hell Levels*.

 ## Quick Introduction